mpalkov/42-minitalk/README.md

   - **Avoid simultaneous transmissions to a single server:**
   When a transmission starts, server stores `initial_pid` value of PID of the first signal received and handles only the signals received from this particular PID.

+And that's all.
-And that's all, anyways it's much more than stated in subject.
+...anyways, it's waaay more than the mandatory requirements.